gbif/ipt/howToPublish.md

-## How to guide: Publishing Biodiversity Datasets through GBIF.org
+## How to guide: Publishing biodiversity data through GBIF.org

 GBIF supports publication, discovery and use of four classes of data.